Drug company prepares to pay up to $4.5M to Illinois in opioid marketing lawsuit

 Illinois’ workers’ compensation system was put in place to help workers injured on the job to get medical treatment.
 But the system provides financial incentives to doctors that work against the well-being of injured workers, such as incentives to overprescribe potentially addictive medication such as opioids.

 Illinois’ workers’ compensation laws allow doctors not only to prescribe drugs but also to sell them directly to injured workers, rather than having those patients fill the prescriptions at pharmacies.
-Through a practice known as “repackaging” doctors can sell adjusted dosages of medications at significant markups.
-Physicians who dispense repackaged drugs are more likely to prescribe certain types of drugs, including opioids.
+Research has shown that physicians who dispense drugs are more likely to prescribe certain types of drugs, including opioids.

 And when physicians dispense opioids directly to patients, research published in the Journal of Occupational and Environmental Medicine shows they prescribe 3.2 times the quantity of drugs they would otherwise prescribe.
 That amounts to a significant increase in medication costs, as physician-dispensed drugs account for more than 60 percent of the drug costs covered by workers’ compensation in Illinois, according to data from the Workers Compensation Research Institute.